MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Integrating_External_Source_Control_with_Azure_Pipelines.md

 - **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

-- If you don't already have a GitHub account that you can use for this lab, follow instructions available at [Signing up for a new GitHub account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account).
+- If you don't already have a GitHub account that you can use for this lab, follow instructions available at [Signing up for a new GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 ## Lab overview

-With the introduction of Azure DevOps, Microsoft is offering developers a new continuous integration/continuous delivery (CI/CD) service called Azure Pipelines that enables you to continuously build, test, and deploy to any platform or cloud.
+With the introduction of Azure DevOps, Microsoft offers developers a new continuous integration/continuous delivery (CI/CD) service called Azure Pipelines that enables you to build continuously, test, and deploy to any platform or cloud.
 It has cloud-hosted agents for Linux, macOS, and Windows; powerful workflows with native container support; and flexible deployments to Kubernetes, VMs, and serverless environments.

 Azure Pipelines provides unlimited CI/CD minutes and 10 parallel jobs to every GitHub open source project for free.
-All open source projects run on the same infrastructure that our paying customers use.
+All open source projects run on the same infrastructure that our paying customers to use.
 That means you’ll have the same fast performance and high quality of service.
 Many of the top open source projects are already using Azure Pipelines for CI/CD, such as Atom, CPython, Pipenv, Tox, Visual Studio Code, and TypeScript-and the list is growing every day.

-In this lab, you’ll see how easy it is to set up Azure Pipelines with your GitHub projects and how you can start seeing benefits immediately.
+In this lab, you’ll see how easy it's to set up Azure Pipelines with your GitHub projects and how you can start seeing benefits immediately.

 ## Objectives

 After you complete this lab, you will be able to:

 - Install Azure Pipelines from the GitHub Marketplace.
-- Integrate a GitHub project with an Azure DevOps pipeline.
+- Integrate a GitHub project with an Azure Pipeline.
 - Track pull requests through the pipeline.

 ## Estimated timing: 60 minutes